8.1 General context

 On this page

 Over the last decade, the landscape of cultural offerings has been greatly modified and expanded in Luxembourg.
 The inauguration of new cultural venues, such as the MUDAM (museum of contemporary art), the Rockhal (concert halls and rehearsal rooms), the Rotondes (cultural centre for visual arts, conferences, group projects and workshops), the Philharmonie (concert hall), and the Trifolion and Cube 521 (cultural event halls), demonstrates the increase of cultural offers in Luxembourg.
 Luxembourg’s nomination for European Capital of Culture in 1995 and 2007 has affected this development, as it has pushed investment into culture in a sustainable way.
-The nomination of Esch-sur-Alzette as European Capital of Culture in 2022 will certainly expand cultural offers in Luxembourg today and in the future, especially in the Southern region of Luxembourg and neighbouring France.
+A first evaluation of Esch2022, the European Capital of Culture in 2022, already shows the positive impact of the project on the Southern region of Luxembourg and neighbouring France.
 The collected feedback from the population attending the Esch2022 showed the impact on the cultural habits of the participants and also on the cultural perception of Esch and the Minett Region.
 The establishment of the university in 2003 has also had an impact on cultural practices in Luxembourg, since students and graduates should be familiar with cultural places and highly interested in becoming involved in cultural projects and activities (Borsenberger, 2014).

 The Eurobarometer survey in 2014 shows that a high share of young people in Luxembourg participate in activities of cultural organisations and that cultural activities (such as visiting a museum, cinema, concert or theatre) are very important in young people’s lives (European Commission, 2015).
 A survey in 2017 shows that a share of 13% of young people is member of a cultural organization and a share of 23 % is member of a youth organization; the proportions correspond approximately to the average in the EU member states (European Commission, 2018).